 Membership on Freelance Platforms

 The likes of Upwork, Freelancer, and Fiverr clear many hurdles that come with joining the gig economy.
 Signing up with any or some of those leading freelance websites lets you tap their reach and find clients.

-Fees on freelance platforms can be steep if you are starting out.
+Fees on freelance platforms can be steep when you’re starting out.
 One strategy to offset the costs is to earn more by messaging prospective clients directly on LinkedIn or by email.

 Profile, Proposal, Portfolio

-One ingredient critical to your early success is crafting a concise, stand-out, and substantial freelance profile.
-This profile serves as your marketing pitch to clients.
+- Profile: Crafting a concise, stand-out, and substantial freelance profile serves as your marketing pitch to clients.